Table of contents

 Website: logmycare.co.uk

-Log My Care provides a full medication history stored for each service user, allowing users to save and share medication information.
-It also helps users to keep track of stock with our automated expectant stock count.
+Log My Care stores a full medication history for each service user, allowing care managers to save and share medication information.
+The system tracks stock with an automated expectant stock count.

 Website: personcentredsoftware.com

-Person-centred software enables the booking in of medication, and reordering of monthly medication.
-It also provides tools for the continual monitoring of the care recipient’s wellbeing.
+Person Centred Software enables the booking in of medication and reordering of monthly medication.
+The system provides tools for continual monitoring of care recipient wellbeing.

 Electronic MAR